Course Enquiries - UK

 You may find the following documents useful when preparing for your interview:

-In line with the Health and Care Professions Council (HCPC) requirements, any offer of a place is conditional on a Disclosure Barring Service (DBS) check and self-certification of medical fitness to practice.
+In line with Social Work England requirements, any offer of a place is conditional on a Disclosure Barring Service (DBS) check and self-certification of medical fitness to practice.
 Candidates who are successful at interview and accept a place on the programme will be expected to pay for an enhanced DBS check.

 Book your time with one of our specialist Postgraduate Advisors.
 Over a one on one Advice Session they'll advise you on postgraduate degrees at LSBU that match your interests and experience.